mattkrins/surfaceGetURL/README.md

 This is a simple Garry's Mod helper function to hot-load images from a web URL for use in your rendering operations.

 #### Installation:
-Simple place the file cl_surfaceGetURL.lua into your *garrysmod/lua/autorun/client/* folder.
+Place the file cl_surfaceGetURL.lua into your *garrysmod/lua/autorun/client/* folder.

 You could also put it into a gamemode module if the code supports it.
 For example: *gamemodes/DarkRP/gamemode/modules/cl_surfaceGetURL/cl_surfaceGetURL.lua*